FWinkler79/SpringCloudPlatform/README.md

   - profile: active spring profile
   - label: usually `master` but can be any git tag, commit ID or branch name.
   - see [Spring Cloud Config](https://cloud.spring.io/spring-cloud-config/reference/html/) and [Locating Remote Configuration Resources](https://cloud.spring.io/spring-cloud-config/reference/html/#_locating_remote_configuration_resources)
+- Uses Spring Cloud Bus, RabbitMQ and Spring Cloud Config Monitor to expose an `/monitor` endpoint which can be registered as a GitHub WebHook.
+Every time the configuration changes in GitHub, GitHub sends an event to the `/monitor` endpoint.
+  The controller behind the `/monitor` endpoint fires a refresh event via the Spring Cloud Bus (using RabbitMQ as the signalling layer), BUT: only to the service instances that are affected by the change in GitHub (based on Eureka service registry).
+  Services refresh automatically with changes in the configurations being pushed to GitHub!

 ## Updating Configs